alecmuffett/the-onion-diaries/building-proof-of-concept.md

 The BBC is (currently) suitable for exemplar experimentation because it does not use HTTPS to protect its content, plus it's unlikely to complain from a corporate standpoint, plus it has no concept of logged-in users to be interfered with.

-Once we are happy with this process, a future document will build upon this document and will describe how to perform the same trick for multi-tcp-port and multi-domain (eg: CDN-enabled) websites, including (some amount of) SSL experimentation.
+Once we are happy with this process, a future document will build upon this document and will describe how to perform the same trick for multi-tcp-port and multi-domain (eg: CDN-enabled or subdomained) websites, including (some amount of) SSL experimentation.

 ## You Will Need